 Police Report Requests

-To request a copy of any type of police report from the Pinellas Park Police Department, please submit your request via Email Records Section (When requesting a report, please include the offense/report number, date, time, location, and which officer investigated the incident.)
+To request a copy of any type of police report from the Pinellas Park Police Department, please submit your request via PoliceReports@pinellas-park.com (When requesting a report, please include the offense/report number, date, time, location, and which officer investigated the incident.)

 Discovery Requests or Requests for Copies of Videos/Photographs

-If you are with a law firm and you have a discovery request for a copy of a (video, photos, 911 calls, or reports) you may submit your request through Email Records Section.
+If you are with a law firm and you have a discovery request for a copy of a (video, photos, 911 calls, or reports) you may submit your request through PoliceReports@pinellas-park.com.
 You will need to include in your request the offense/report number, defendants name, and date of the report.
-You must also attach a copy of the Answer to Demand For Discovery Letter (ATD) issued by the State Attorney's Office in order for your request to be processed.
+You must also attach a copy of the Answer to Demand For Discovery Letter (ATD) issued by the State Attorney’s Office for processing your request.

-If you are a citizen, or with law firm, or insurance company, and you are requesting a video/photo in a non-criminal case or in a closed criminal case you may submit the request in the same manner as described above without having to send the ATD letter.
+If you are a citizen or with a law firm, or insurance company, and you are requesting a video/photo in a non-criminal case or in a closed criminal case, you may submit the request in the same manner as described above without having to send the ATD letter.
 For any further questions please contact us.

 Requesting a Florida Traffic Crash Report

 Florida State Statute prohibits the release of a traffic crash report for a period of 60 days after the report is filed.
 A crash report may only be released prior to 60 days with the following exceptions: (Individuals involved in the crash, Legal representatives of the parties involved, Insurance agencies representing the parties involved, State and local Law Enforcement agencies).
 A Sworn Statement must be completed by the requesting party.
 Through the Sworn Statement Form (PDF) you can print or download the document.
-After completing the sworn statement please Email Records Section for a traffic crash report with the sworn statement attached to your email.
-If you wish to purchase a copy of the crash report once it becomes available, you may at LexisNexis Police Reports and follow the instructions.
+After completing the sworn statement please email PoliceReports@pinellas-park.com for a traffic crash report with the sworn statement attached to your email.

 What to Do if You Receive a Parking Citation